-Harley-Davidson benefits from free trade agreements, which facilitate the company’s global expansion.
-However, such a political external factor threatens the business by increasing the influx of cheaper products or substitutes that compete against Harley-Davidson.
-On the other hand, the increasing support for e-commerce creates opportunities for the company to improve its market reach through online media.
+Harley-Davidson benefits from free-trade agreements, which facilitate the company’s global expansion.
+However, such an external factor threatens the business by increasing the influx of cheaper products or substitutes that compete with Harley-Davidson.
+On the other hand, the increasing support for e-commerce creates opportunities for improving the motorcycle company’s market reach through online media.
 Harley-Davidson also has better patent protection for its products, based on intergovernmental efforts on patent law.
-This component of the PESTEL/PESTLE Analysis indicates that the current political external factors in the remote or macro-environment brings opportunities for Harley-Davidson’s global growth.
+This component of the PESTEL analysis indicates that the current political factors in the remote or macro-environment bring opportunities for Harley-Davidson’s global growth.

 Economic Factors Important to Harley-Davidson

-Harley-Davidson must address the economic aspect of the motorcycle market.
-This component of the PESTEL/PESTLE Analysis examines the economic aspect of the remote or macro-environment of the firm.
-The economic external factors relevant in Harley-Davidson’s business are as follows:
+Harley-Davidson must address the economic aspect of the market.
+This component of the PESTLE analysis examines the economic aspect of the external environment of the motorcycle company.
+The economic factors relevant to Harley-Davidson’s business are as follows:

 - Economic stability of major markets (opportunity)